isb-cgc/readthedocs/docs/source/sections/data/CBTTC_about.rst

 ------------------------------------------------------------
 The `National Cancer Institute’s Clinical Proteomic Tumor Analysis Consortium <https://proteomics.cancer.gov/programs/cptac>`_ (CPTAC) is a national effort to accelerate the understanding of the molecular basis of cancer through the application of large-scale proteome and genome analysis or proteogenomics.

-About the NCI Clinical Proteomic Tumor Analysis Consortium Data Set
+About the Pediatric Brain Cancer Pilot proteome study Data Set
 ---------------------------------------------------------------------

 CPTAC data consists of whole-genome sequencing, whole-exome sequencing, RNA sequencing, and miRNA sequencing.
 The program analyzed more than 700 cases.
 The Genomic Data Commons (GDC) currently has controlled VCF, TSV, and BAM data available.
 The Project ID in the GDC Data Portal is `CPTAC-2 <https://portal.gdc.cancer.gov/projects/CPTAC-2>`_ and `CPTAC-3 <https://portal.gdc.cancer.gov/projects/CPTAC-3>`_.